Why should I desex my dog?

 - It removes the sexual urge so that if the dog gets the scent of a bitch in oestrus he is unlikely to show any interest which in certain breeds can be an undoubted advantage

-- Reduces the chances of medical problems such as testicular cancer, prostate problem/cancer, and certain perianal skin conditions.
+- Reduces the chances of medical problems such as testicular cancer, prostate problem/cancer, and certain perianal skin conditions, and tumours.

 In female dogs:

 Owners are often tempted to have at least one litter from a bitch.
 There appears to be a general misconception that having a litter will improve temperament.
-There is no scientific evidence to support this theory whereas it has been proven that neutering in the bitch not only obviously prevents subsequent and not uncommon diseases of the uterus but also reduces the possibility of breast cancer.
+There is no scientific evidence to support this theory whereas it has been proven that neutering in the bitch not only obviously prevents subsequent and not uncommon diseases of the uterus such as Pyometra, which can be life threatening, but also reduces the possibility of mammary cancer.